RayanKW/pl_python/learning/Oop/note.md

 + A derived class acquires or inherits from multiple base classes
 ## Polymorphism
 + Implimenting same methods in different context.
++ Method overriding>> the latest method will be executed rather than the first one.